globulion/slv/Calculations.md

 ### 2.1.3.2 Calculations of frequency shifts from MD trajectories

-In prepaation.
+In preparation.
 As for now you can calculate frequency shifts
 from:
 * *Gromacs* using `.xtc` trajectories and `.itp` file with charges
-* *Amber* using `.mdcrd` trajectories and `.prmtop` file with charges The command is as follows:
+* *Amber* using `.mdcrd` trajectories and `.prmtop` file with charges

+The command is as follows:
 ```
-slv -m 7 -cfd -a nma.log --read nma-solcamm6.par --md-package amber -M traj.dcd charges.prmtop
+slv -m 7 -cfd -a nma.log --read nma-solcamm6.par --md-package amber -M traj.dcd topology.prmtop
 ```
 The option `--md-package` or `U` provides the package and `-M` provides trajectory.
 Charges are treated as last argument so it should be nothigh after their specification within a command line.